flozz/rivalcfg/doc/contributing.rst

 -------------

-Please consider `filing a bug <https://github.com/flozz/rivalcfg/issues>`_ before start working on a new feature or on the support of a new mouse.
-This will allow us to discuss the best way to make it.
-This is of course not necessary if you just want to fix typo in the documentation or small errors in the code.
+Please consider `filing a bug <https://github.com/flozz/rivalcfg/issues>`_ before starting to work on a new feature or on the support of a new mouse.
+This will allow us to discuss the best way to do it.
+This is of course not necessary if you just want to fix some typo in the documentation or small errors in the code.

 Please note that your code must pass tests and follow the coding style defined in by the `pep8 <https://pep8.org/>`_.